lyz-code/blue-book/docs/roadmap_adjustment.md

 For the last question you can resort to:

 - Habits change
-- Projects change: start or stop doing a series of tasks.
+- Projects change: start or stop doing a series of actions.
 - Roadmap change

 Once you have analyzed an element copy all the decisions you've made in the `Decide` section of your review document.